 Police seek pit bull owner Heather Anglin after her dogs killed a man in Madera.

-UPDATE 12/30/19: In a startling development, Heather Anglin and Aaron Daniels were arrested in connection to the pit bull mauling death of a homeless man last month.
+In a startling development, Heather Anglin and Aaron Daniels were arrested in connection to the pit bull mauling death of a homeless man last month.
 On November 11, Lasaro Macedo, 38, was discovered dead in a dry riverbed with multiple dog bite injuries.
-Police shot and killed an aggressive white male pit bull with blood on its snout at the scene.
-Both Anglin and Daniels now face charges of failure to control a dangerous animal and involuntary manslaughter.
+Police shot and killed an aggressive white male pit bull with blood on its snout at the crime scene.
+Both Anglin and Daniels now face felony charges of failure to control a dangerous animal and involuntary manslaughter.

 After the fatal dog attack, Madera police issued a photograph of Anglin, asking the public to help locate her.
 Anglin's pit bulls had been involved in multiple previous bites, according to police.
 Anglin "has been identified [as the] responsible party for the animals in other dog bites," Sgt.
 Mark Trukki said in November.
 "There are other cases where her dogs have bitten people," he said.
 Macedo was left unrecognizable after the attack.
 He could only be identified through his tattoos.